jtovarro/blog/_posts/2024-1-17-RedHatScholars.md

+---
+layout: post
-# Create your own workshop page hosted in GitHub
+title: Create your own workshop page hosted in GitHub
+---

 Have you ever think or have the need to create a page for people following a workshop?
 If that's the case Red Hat Scholars is a framework that will make your life much easier.